lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

     lightly-train --help

-Create an embedding using a trained model
+Create embeddings using the CLI
 -----------------------------------------
 Once you have a trained model checkpoint you can create an embedding of a dataset.